 I briefly visited Brisighella a few years ago during a two-week trip in Emilia Romagna, and it was love at first sight.

-I was bewitched by this fascinating medieval hamlet with its colorful houses, well-kept but not cutesy, and the surrounding rolling hills, where vineyards, olive groves, and other greenery design patches that look like exquisite crochet.
+Its colorful houses, well-kept but not cutesy, are charming.
+And the surrounding rolling hills, where vineyards, olive groves, and other greenery design patches look like exquisite crochet are beautiful.

 Right away, I knew that I wanted to go back and spend more time in that town which stole my heart.
-I felt there were many things to do in Brisighella, regardless of its small dimensions, and that it was a perfect spot for slow travel, a place to savor rather than merely visit
+I felt there were many things to do in Brisighella, regardless of its small dimensions.
+Like many other charming towns of Emilia Romagna I visited recently I knew it was a perfect spot for slow travel, a place to savor rather than merely visit.

-The right time eventually came at the and of April, when I was invited in Rimini to speak at the Europe Famous Hostels’ Staff Meeting.
-I had a couple of spare days at the end of the event and thought that there was no better way to spend them than taking a break in Brisighella, on the way back to Milan.
+The right time eventually came at the end of April, when I was invited to Rimini to speak at the Europe Famous Hostels’ Staff Meeting.
+Having a couple of spare days at the end of the event, I thought there was no better way to spend them than taking a break in Brisighella, on the way back to Milan.

 I knew that going back to a place that had enthralled me in a matter of minutes was possibly a risk, and I wondered how I would feel.
 Would I find Brisighella as charming as the first time?
-Would I get bored?
+Was I going to get bored?
 Would I have a hard time finding out what to do in Brisighella?

 The good weather certainly helped (it always does), and I had a couple of wonderful days during which I found out that I was right:

 There are many lovely things to do in Brisighella.

 Brisighella is surrounded by three spurs, on top of which stand the fortified Castle (La Rocca), the Clock Tower, and the Monticino Sanctuary.

 The oldest and most interesting monument is the Castle, which was built in the 14th Century and is a superb example of medieval military architecture.
 From there, a lovely path leads to the Clock Tower.